 These loans are known, in other words, as "flash loans."
 They are called "single block" because they start, run, and cancel loans all at once.

-Flash loans are usually managed by smart contracts, which hover around the blockchain and ensure that all the conditions are met before finalizing the deal.
+Most flash loans are handled by smart contracts, which hang out on the blockchain and make sure that all the terms are met before the deal is finalized.
 How does it work?

 It usually comes in handy in the decentralized finance world when there is an arbitrage opportunity between two decentralized exchanges (DEX).
 In that case, if you do not have enough funds to lock in the arbitrage opportunity, you can utilize flash loans to make a quick profit.